 two of which he commanded.
 He graduated from the Command and General Staff

-Executive Committee for the Chief Surgeon of the Army National Guard.
+for the Army National Guard.

 Dr. Monteleone is a graduate of the National Institute of Program Director

 Development (NIPDD) course and works closely with Temple and PCOM medical

 students who have an interest in primary care in Delaware.
 Dr. Monteleone